The California Arts Council offers direct programming in a variety of areas through special federal, state, and local community partnerships.

 Image courtesy of the School of Arts & Culture at MHP.

-Transformative Arts is a partnership between the California Department of Corrections and Rehabilitation and the California Arts Council designed to have a positive impact on the social and emotional well-being of people experiencing incarceration, promoting healing and interpersonal transformation both inside and outside of the boundaries of their institutions.
+Arts in Corrections is a partnership between the California Department of Corrections and Rehabilitation and the California Arts Council designed to have a positive impact on the social and emotional well-being of people experiencing incarceration, promoting healing and interpersonal transformation both inside and outside of the boundaries of their institutions.

 California Cultural Districts